uofo/reverse-archaeology-content/methods.md

 Our multidisciplinary team deploys a variety of methods to record and share stories including walking tours, interviews, participatory action research, “reverse archaeology” and more.
 We collect and tell stories of the city in free classes, workshops, street side lemonade stands, ESL courses, scavenger hunts and more.

-To learn more about the analysis that guides our work visit the _The Chasm is Real_ portion of the site.
+To learn more about the analysis that guides our work visit the [_The Chasm is Real_](http://hiddentreasuresoforange.org/chasm/) portion of the site.

-To read more about our activities visit _The Prism is Magic_ page.
+To read more about our storytelling work visit [_The Prism is Magic_](http://hiddentreasuresoforange.org/prism/) page.

-To find out more about University of Orange’s work visit [our website.](http://www.universityoforange.org/newsite/) Or [sign up for our newsletter.](http://universityoforange.us10.list-manage.com/subscribe?u=80b878a13ce943d415039dccd&id=5827de607a)
+To find out more about University of Orange visit [our website.](http://www.universityoforange.org/newsite/) Or [sign up for our newsletter.](http://universityoforange.us10.list-manage.com/subscribe?u=80b878a13ce943d415039dccd&id=5827de607a)